sympy/sympy.github.com/README.md

 Then add the language in the generate script, generate the pages and commit the generated files.
 Don't forget to add the new language in the `base.html` so that one can switch into it.

+#I would love to contribute to SymPy Too !